Mason County Clean Water District

 District Advisory Committee

-The advisory committee, which is still in development, will include a diverse group of stakeholders from within Mason County who have a vested interest in clean water.
+The advisory committee includes a diverse group of stakeholders from within Mason County who share a vested interest in clean water.

 For further information and questions contact environmental health staff at 360-427-9670, extension 400.